miraikan-research/BentoMuseum-Miraikan/README.md

 This iOS app provides audio-tactile interactions to the [3D-printed stackable museum floor maps](https://www.thingiverse.com/thing:5555502).
 Text-to-speech audio explanations are given when a user touches the interactive parts (exhibits and structural attractions) when a 3D-printed floor is on an iPad.

+- Currently, the audio explanations are in Japanese.
+We are working on enabling audios in English and other languages.

 ## Environment
 - Target OS
   - 12.9 inch iPad Pro (built on iOS 15.1)